dlthdus0527/Group29_VolcanoPlot_Visualization/Final_paper/Final_paper.md

 Both R and Python excel at generating volcano plots.
 The choice of tool depends on the user’s familiarity and the specific requirements of the analysis.

-## Case Study: "Roles of highly expressed PAICS in lung adenocarcinoma"
+## Case Study: Roles of highly expressed PAICS in lung adenocarcinoma

 <img width="720" alt="research_paper_title" src="https://github.com/user-attachments/assets/3d5f3e26-6d84-41de-9976-493b86c4b6b5">